18 Dec CREATING A FESTIVE MEMORY POSTCARD FILM

 Often rough and ready, not slick and beautiful because it’s all about the FEELINGS.
 That’s why I started making Time Capsule films all those years ago… each clip, each film can transport me back to that moment, memory and feeling.

-I know a festive “Memory Postcard” compilation will work just as well.
-We all know this festive period will be different, after the year we’ve had.
-Even if it feels like it won’t the same or you’re disappointed with the change of plans or that nothing much is happening, I feel it might be still worth documenting this unique time.
+A festive “Memory Postcard” compilation works really well.
+Just random snippets of your festive fun pulled together in a video.
+Just like last year, there’s a chance this festive period will feel different, after the past couple of years we’ve had.
+Even if it feels like it won’t the same as pre-covid or if you’re disappointed that nothing much is happening, I feel it might be still worth documenting this unique time.

-Also, capturing snippets of your days, might help you enjoy the little things in the moment.
-You might be feeling that you just want to just move through this time, maybe you’re in hurry for the year to end.
-But what if you gave yourself the opportunity to notice and document your moments to save as memories to look back on.
-Watching it in years to come will instantly transport you back to 2020.
+Capturing snippets of your days, might help you enjoy the little things even more.
+Give yourself the opportunity to notice and document your moments to save as memories to look back on.
+Watching it in years to come will instantly transport you back to 2021.

 TIPS TO MAKE YOUR OWN FESTIVE MEMORY POSTCARD FILM.